 Compared to the comparator states in the region, angel investments in Arkansas go to diverse industries.
 The largest number of investments (24%) go to companies with Software as a Service (SaaS) products, representing 20.7% of the funding invested.
-The agriculture and agricultural technology sector represented only 8% of the deals (two deals total), but these industries received 28.1% of investment dollars as each investment exceeded \$5 million.
+The agriculture agricultural technology and sector represented only 8% of the deals (two deals total), but these industries received 28.1% of investment dollars as each investment exceeded \$5 million.
 The remaining deals were spread out among 10 additional industries.

-comparable Missouri saw а percentage of angel and seed funding go to SaaS companies (23.8%).
-The state's cleantech industry also received significant investments-26.4% total of state funding.
+Missouri saw comparable percentage of angel and seed funding go to SaaS companies (23.8%).
+The state's cleantech industry also received significant investments-26.4% of total state funding.
 In Tennessee, SaaS companies received an even larger percentage (44%) of total angel/ seed investments, outpacing all other industry sectors in the state.
 In Oklahoma, investment dollars were driven by the health and wellness sector, which received 57.4% of total funds.